metio/terraform-provider-k8s/docs/data-sources/apps_kubeblocks_io_service_descriptor_v1alpha1_manifest.md

 Optional:

-- `value` (String) Specifies an optional variable.
-Only one of the following may be specified.
-Variable references, denoted by $(VAR_NAME), are expanded using previously defined environment variables in the container and any service environment variables.
-If a variable cannot be resolved, the reference in the input string remains unchanged.
-Double $$ are reduced to a single $, enabling the escaping of the $(VAR_NAME) syntax.
-For instance, '$$(VAR_NAME)' will produce the string literal '$(VAR_NAME)'.
-Escaped references will never be expanded, irrespective of the variable's existence.
-The default value is ''.
+- `value` (String) Holds a direct string or an expression that can be evaluated to a string.
+It can include variables denoted by $(VAR_NAME).
+These variables are expanded to the value of the environment variables defined in the container.
+If a variable cannot be resolved, it remains unchanged in the output.
+To escape variable expansion and retain the literal value, use double $ characters.
+For example:  - '$(VAR_NAME)' will be expanded to the value of the environment variable VAR_NAME. - '$$(VAR_NAME)' will result in '$(VAR_NAME)' in the output, without any variable expansion.
+Default value is an empty string.
-- `value_from` (Attributes) Defines the source for the environment variable's value.
-This cannot be used if the value is not empty. (see [below for nested schema](#nestedatt--spec--endpoint--value_from))
+- `value_from` (Attributes) Specifies the source for the variable's value. (see [below for nested schema](#nestedatt--spec--endpoint--value_from))

 <a id="nestedatt--spec--endpoint--value_from"></a>
 ### Nested Schema for `spec.endpoint.value_from`